-Activities which may give rise to HAVS or WBV will be assessed and you will be informed of any measures necessary and given appropriate training and instruction.
-Regular health assessments maybe necessary and should you develop any of the symptoms as explained during training then you should notify your manager / supervisor immediately.
+Activities which may give rise to HAVS or WBV will be assessed, and you will be informed of any measures necessary and given appropriate training and instruction.
+Regular health assessments maybe necessary and should you develop any of the symptoms as explained during training then you should notify your line manager immediately.

-Violence to Staff
+Violence to Employees

-The council recognises that in certain situations violent behaviour towards staff may occur and therefore will take all reasonable measures to protect staff from violence and aggression.
+The council recognises that in certain situations violent behaviour towards employees may occur and therefore will take all reasonable measures to protect employees from violence and aggression.